List of Community characters: Shirley Bennett

-In "Epidemiology", Shirley and Chang have sex after bonding over how their costumes are misunderstood (she being Glinda the Good Witch and not Miss Piggy and he being Peggy Fleming and not Kristi Yamaguchi or Michelle Kwan).
-Shirley was divorced at that time, and she reconnects with her ex-husband before learning that she is pregnant.
-During the episode "Cooperative Calligraphy" it is revealed Shirley has a home pregnancy test in her bag.
-In "Asian Population Studies", Shirley's pregnancy is confirmed, and thanks to a message left on Troy's voicemail, it is speculated that Chang is the biological father.
-Shirley finds the very possibility repellent due to Chang's deviance and slightly malevolent insanity.
-Beyond the evidence of the voice mail that Chang sent to Troy during the Halloween episode, no one remembers this incident due to the Army wiping their memory and blaming it on roofies.
+In "Epidemiology", Shirley becomes frustrated with the group for mistaking her Glinda the Good Witch costume as Miss Piggy and has sex with Ben Chang, who is similarly frustrated that his Peggy Fleming costume is mistaken as Kristi Yamaguchi or Michelle Kwan.
+Soon after, she reconnects with her ex-husband, Andre, and discovers she is pregnant.
+A message left on Troy's voicemail leads the group to speculate that Chang, not Andre, is the biological father, a possibility that Shirley finds repellant and is determined to avoid acknowledging.
 The baby is born in "Applied Anthropology and Culinary Arts" during what was supposed to be their Anthropology final exam, and Shirley is relieved to find that it is her husband's baby.
-Graciously, she decides to name the baby Ben after Chang, making her son Ben Bennett.
+She decides to name the baby Ben after Chang, making her son Ben Bennett.